youssinko/MERN-new-project/README.md

 created subtotal by multiplying added price with added quantity (items) and created checkout button

 created signinScreen.js with form to fill out email/password or redirect to signup page

+connected to mongoDB and seeded data in the backend folder and created express routes in seedRoutes.js file